IUPAC-InChI/InChI_Dev/README.md

 * `original`: original files as received from Igor/Gerd

 ## Using precompiled binaries
-Precompiled binaries (executable, `.dll/.so` and ELF files) are located in the following folders:
+64-bit and 32-bit precompiled binaries (executable, `.dll/.so` and ELF files) are located in the following folders:
 <br />
 <table id="Win">
   <tr>